Paskul/Instagram-Does-Not-Follow-Back-Finder/README.md

 # Instagram Does Not Follow Back Finder
 Tool to find usernames that do not follow you back on Instagram.
-Uses Python libraries json and PySimpleGUI
+Uses Python libraries json and PySimpleGUI.

 To obtain user data needed for the tool, navigate to your [Instagram Data Download Page](https://accountscenter.instagram.com/info_and_permissions/dyi/), or any other relevant link to download your user data.